enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/basics/index.md

 The Enact team recommends that any module created for an application:
 * be placed in its own directory -- e.g. `./src/App`
-* contain a source file with the same name that contains the core logic -- e.g. `./src/App/App.js`
+* contains a source file with the same name that contains the core logic -- e.g. `./src/App/App.js`
-* contain a `package.json` with its `main` property pointing to that file
+* contains a `package.json` with its `main` property pointing to that file

 ### The Module's `package.json`